alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/14-use-sse.md

   // Close connection
   close
-} = useSSE(method, {
+} = useSSE(postMethodHandler, {
-  method: 'POST',
-  headers: { 'Content-Type': 'application/json' },
+  credentials: 'include',
+  initialData: 'initial-data' // Data in data at the beginning
   // ...other parameters of fetch

-  // Compatible with versions before 3.3.0, when this parameter is set to true, the credentials of fetch will be set to 'include'
-  withCredentials: true,
-  initialData: 'initial-data' // Data in data at the beginning });
+});
 ```